karamarnell/developers/app/ecosystem/GitHub-enterprise-application-strings-manager-integration.md

 `api`: The `id` or `name` of the API that this plugin configuration will target

-You can also apply this plugin for every API using the `http://kong:8001/plugins/` endpoint.
+You can also apply this plugin for every API using the `http://qordoba:8001/plugins/` endpoint.
 Read the [Plugin Reference](/docs/latest/admin-api/#add-plugin) for more information.

-**Reminder**: curl by default sends payloads with an `application/x-www-form-urlencoded` MIME type, which will naturally be URL- decoded by Kong.
+**Reminder**: curl by default sends payloads with an `application/x-www-form-urlencoded` MIME type, which will naturally be URL- decoded by Qordoba.
 To ensure special characters that are likely to appear in your AWS key or secret (like `+`) are correctly decoded, you must URL-encode them, hence use `--date-urlencode` if you are using curl.
 Alternatives to this approach would be to send your payload with a different MIME type (like